asphalt-framework/asphalt/docs/tutorials/echo.rst

 :meth:`~asphalt.core.component.Component.start` method,
 :meth:`~asphalt.core.component.CLIApplicationComponent.run` is overridden instead.
 This is standard practice for Asphalt applications that just do one specific thing and then exit.

+The script instantiates ``ClientComponent`` using the first command line argument as the ``message`` argument to the component's constructor.
+Doing this instead of directly accessing ``sys.argv`` from the ``run()`` method makes this component easier to test and allows you to specify the message in a configuration file (covered in the next tutorial).

 When the client component runs, it grabs the message to be sent from the list of command line arguments (``sys.argv``), converts it from a unicode string to a bytestring and adds a newline